Exceptional by its very nature!

 Arequipa & Lima, Peru

 Arequipa, the stunning volcano-ringed colonial-era city in southwestern Peru, is more than just an underrated gem – it’s an absolute must-visit.
 Nicknamed “La Ciudad Blanca” for its unique white buildings made from a local volcanic material called sillar, Arequipa will tempt you in immediately with its distinct beauty and charm.
 You may even feel like you’ve left Peruvian borders and any proud Arequipeno would say that you have.
 Just ask about the former Arequipa passport.
 But, if the stunning white, carved facades and snow-capped volcanic peaks don’t capture your heart from the start, Arequipa’s rich traditions, refreshing pace, and thrilling outdoor adventures likely will.
-On the northwest of Peru, Lima is located.
+On the northwest of Peru, Lima is located in a central area of Latin America.
 Originally built to be Spain’s colonial capital in South America, Lima boasts some impressive architecture.
 In this city you find the UNESCO Heritage site Plaza San Martin, with world-class cuisine, thriving nightlife, and rich cultural heritage on offer.

 Carmelo & Punta de Este, Uruguay

 Punta del Est is the most notorious coastal resort in Uruguay, which in summer is a tourist destination to many from all over the globe.
 It’s an iconic cityscape, glamorous parties, and incredible beaches attract visitors from all over the world.
 Right next to the city you will find a vast countryside with lakes, farms, and hills where you can get lost and completely forget where you are.

 There is a notably breathtaking view from the tip of Punta Ballena, a large cliff where you can experience panoramic sunsets and sunrises.
 Close to the borders of Argentina on the western coastal side of Uruguay along the shores of Rio de la Playa, there is Carmelo, a region surrounded by wineries.
 Carmelo is perhaps Uruguay’s best-kept secret.
 With its golden riverfront beaches, rich cultural offerings, and up-and-coming wine region, Carmelo is an ideal destination for honeymooners and luxury travel enthusiasts alike.